Yaoir/delfy/README.md

 ## Credits

-**delfy** is a cheap copy of a program called **laroec** written around 1997 by Ben Osheroff.
+**delfy** is a cheap workalike of a program called **laroec** written around 1997 by Ben Osheroff.
 Ben and his girlfriend encountered a similar program in operation in an exhibit at the Exploratorium in San Francisco, and wrote **laroec** to mimic it.

-**laroec** has a curses-based full screen interface and a "Comes from" mode.
+**laroec** has a curses-based full-screen interface and a "Comes from" mode.
 I hardly ever used either, so I did not implement them in **delfy**.

-The delfy.responses data file included with **delfy** is a slightly-edited copy of the one included with **laroec**.
+The `delfy.responses` data file included with **delfy** is a slightly-edited copy of the one included with **laroec**.
 Thanks go to Ben for giving me permission to include it.
 Creating my own would have taken more time than I'm willing to spend on this right now.

 ## Manual Page